GuillaumeSmaha/cluster-mgr/manual_install/README.md

 =======================

 1. [Install Gluu](https://gluu.org/docs/ce/3.0.2/installation-guide/install/) on all servers.
-2. Log in to Gluu and run ./setup.py
+2. Log in to Gluu (Most actions take place inside the Gluu chroot) and run ./setup.py
 3. Modify the slapd_example.conf provided for each server.

     - Make sure to change the serverid on the top of the file, starting with 1.
 All servers must have a different server id.